head_img_slim

 The era of Fujiwara no Fuhito

-The era of the Four Fujiwara Families
+The Era of the Four Fujiwara Houses (North and South Kyoto)

-The era of Tachibana no Moroe
+The Era of Tachibana Moroe (Brother of Empress Kōmyō)

-Fujiwara no Nakamaro period
+The Age of Fujiwara no Nakamaro

 Timeline of the Nara period